whosawme/wikinav/README.md

 ## Technical Details

 - Built with React
-- Uses SVG for navigation graph rendering
+- Uses SVG for navigation graph rendering (open to other visualization approaches)
 - Utilizes Wikipedia's public API for content fetching

 ## Limitations

-- Requires an internet connection
-- Works best with English Wikipedia
 - Some dynamic content may not render perfectly

 ## Contributing

+Contribs welcome..

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)